zmaragdus/PortablePowerSupply/README.md

 * Ideal diode bridge controller will be used for higher efficiency
 * PFC boost will take rectified 24VAC and produce 36VDC
 * Use tiny PCB LED to indicate good 36VDC output (not externally visible)

+<H4> Primary Switching Regulator </H4>

+* Produce 5.0V for internal supply (optional aux output as well)
+* Produce OUT + 0.75V for main power supply output
+* Main PS output control performance will need to be slow to maintain good phase margin across wide output range
+* Precision current DAC will pull feedback node up/down to adjust output
+* Use tiny PCB LED to indicate good 5.0V output (not externally visible)
+* Use LED (xternal or internal?) to indicate good main switching PS output

+<H4> Printed Circuit Board / Hardware </H4>

+* Minimum component size is 0402 (Imperial), and minimum pad size is 0603.
+This is to facilitate hand soldering.
+* No BGAs will be used.
+Any parts with hidden exposed pads to be soldered require a through hole large enough to get a small soldering iron tip through to touch the other side for proper soldering.
+*